 The Securities and Exchange Commission (SEC) defines an “investment advisor” as someone who provides investment advice in exchange for some kind of compensation.
 In most cases though, an investment advisor uses a different title.
 Whatever the title, an investment advisor can give you advice and even manage your portfolio.
 Look for someone who is a Registered Investment Advisor (RIA).
 And choose someone who is registered through BrokerCheck, a service run by the Financial Industry Regulatory Authority (FINRA).

 An investment broker is someone who can buy and sell different securities on your behalf.
 Many investment advisors work for brokerage firms and can manage your portfolio.
+For example, Farther is a wealth management company that creates customized portfolios and has a team of in-house financial advisors.
 In order to buy and sell securities, a representative of a firm must pass certain exams.
 These include a Series 6 and a Series 7 exam.
 Use BrokerCheck to make sure your broker has passed those exams.